Pitt football | Mathis, Adomitis saw draft stock rise in 2021 season

 It’s not just good cover skills and reliable tackling that Mathis brings to the table, but his ability to play in run support could set him apart from other cornerbacks in the draft.
 Mathis’ run defense received an 87.5 grade from PFF, ranking him 19th among the 865 cornerbacks graded by the site.

-Mathis ran a 4.39 40-yard dash at the NFL Combine.
-He chose not to jump until Pitt’s pro day and he recorded a 43.5-inch vertical, which would have been the best among all players at the NFL Combine.
-His 11-1 broad jump would have ranked first among cornerbacks at the Combine and tied for third among all players.
+Mathis ran a 4.39 40-yard dash at the NFL Scouting Combine.
+He chose not to jump until Pitt’s pro day and he recorded a 43.5-inch vertical, which would have been the best among all players at the combine.
+His 11-1 broad jump would have ranked first among cornerbacks at the combine and tied for third among all players.

 Following Mathis’ pro day performance, executive director of the Senior Bowl Jim Nagy tweeted that Mathis’ physicality is what originally got the attention of the Senior Bowl and “plenty of examples on ’21 (film).
 Personally haven’t seen 43.5 (vertical) since Troy Polamalu in ’03.”